NOW CLOSED UNTIL NEXT YEAR _ OPENS 29th March 2025 - ONLINE BOOKINGS OPEN!

 Open Tues, Wed, Thurs, and Sat (0830-1630, last kitchen orders 1600); Fri 0830-1600 (last kitchen orders 1500); Wed evening 1730-2000 (last kitchen orders 1900).

-NB: The Dining Car also does a pre-cooked Takeaway Menu for you to heat up in the Sleeping Car, and you can pre-order, see here
+NB: The Dining Car also does a pre-cooked Takeaway Menu for you to heat up in the Sleeping Car, and you can pre-order, BUT ONLY ON THE DAYS THEY ARE OPEN! see here

 Glenfinnan